darcy-rayner/colib/colib/README.md

     delegate double CommandEase(double t);

 An easing function takes an input value t where an uneased t ranges from 0 <= t <= 1 .
 Some easing functions, (such as BackEase) return values outside the range 0 <= t <= 1.
 For a given valid easing function, f(t),  f(0) = 0 and f(1) = 1.
 The library implements
 the full list of penner easing functions, and a few utilities to help compose your own hybrid eases.
+Try using Ease.Smooth(), which produces a nice Hermite curve.

 License
 -